 The width and height of the settings are modified in the Geometry menu of the Inspector.
-Next to frame size, select “Custom (16:9)” in the dropdown and then change the width to 320.
+Next to frame size, select “Custom (16:9)” in the drop-down and then change the width to 320.
 The height should automatically adjust to 180.

 The Timecode Generator can be added in the Filters menu in the Inspector window.
 Click the box next to Timecode Generator to apply it to the preset.
 Make sure that the settings are as shown above for the position and font of the time code.